PasqualeMainolfi/AlgorithmiComposition/README.md

 # AlgorithmiComposition
-...some examples of implementation of the main algorithms used in algorithmic composition in Csound:
+...some examples of implementation (in Csouund) of the main algorithms used in algorithmic composition:

 0. LONG RUN PROBABILITY AND DISTRIBUTION MODELS